conradfr/ProgRadio/tools/vagrant/puphpet/puppet/modules/composer/README.md

 * [`puppetlabs-git`](https://github.com/puppetlabs/puppetlabs-git/)

-And additional (for puppet version lower than 3.0.0) you need:

-* [`libaugeas`](http://augeas.net/) (For automatically updating php.ini settings for suhosin patch)
-* [`hiera-puppet`](http://docs.puppetlabs.com/hiera/1/installing.html#step-2-install-the-puppet-functions) (For managing config data)

 ## Usage
 To install the `composer` binary globally in `/usr/local/bin` you only need to declare the `composer` class.
 We try to set some sane defaults.
 There are also a number of parameters you can tweak should the defaults not be sufficient.

 ### Simple Include
 To install the binary with the defaults you just need to include the following in your manifests: